rklymentiev/py-for-neuro/slides/chapter3_02_pandas.md

     M    1512  0.665000
 ```

-Notes: Another useful tool is grouping and aggregation of the data.
-In this example we want to see the minimum estimated total intracranial volume (`eTIV`) and average normalized whole-brain volume (`nWBV`) for each gender and clinical dementia rating (`CDR`).
-This line of code might seem a bit complicated, but we can split it in parts:
+Notes: Another useful tool is the grouping and aggregation of the data.
+In this example, we want to see the minimum estimated total intracranial volume (`eTIV`) and average normalized whole-brain volume (`nWBV`) for each gender and clinical dementia rating (`CDR`).
+This line of code might seem a bit complicated, but we can split it into parts:

 1. Group by a list of column names.
-If you wanted to split just by one column, you could specify just a string with column name, for example `by="CDR"`.
+If you wanted to split just by one column, you could specify just a string with a column name, for example, `by="CDR"`.
 2. Right now we have a "grouped" DataFrame object, which is not that interesting.
 We apply aggregation method and specify a dictionary in a following way: `{"<column name>": "<aggregation function>"}`.
 If you wanted to apply multiple functions on the same column you could specify a list, for example, `{"eTIV": ["min", "max"]}`.

 *Clinical Dementia Rating: 0 = no dementia, 0.5 = very mild AD, 1 = mild AD, 2 = moderate AD*